 Cerebellar disruption occurring in early-life permanently disrupts later cognitive behavior.
-The lab aims to identify the sensitive developmental period that cerebellar activity is required by manipulating neural circuits in early postnatal life.
-These experiments will combine behavior, neural structure analysis, and markers of critical periods, such as perineuronal net structure.
+The lab aims to identify the sensitive developmental period that cerebellar activity is required by manipulating neural circuits in early postnatal life and studying resulting changes to behavior across the lifespan.
+These experiments will combine behavior, neural structure analysis (local and distal), and molecular markers of critical periods, such as perineuronal net structure.

 Natural behavior